 Are you experiencing a lot of different emotions right now?
 I think we all are.

-Our current global pandemic lockdown situation is unprecedented.
+The continuing global pandemic/lockdown situation is unprecedented.
 There are real emotional and psychological ramifications.
 You might be feeling disappointed, helpless, frustrated, angry, anxious, scared or even just very irritable.
 (Small spaces, lack of privacy, homeschooling kids, excessive togetherness…it’s a lot!)

 There is no wrong way to feel.
 And you still have choices about what you do.